exegesis-js/exegesis/docs/Options.md

 ## treatReturnedJsonAsPure

 If true, then when a controller returns a JSON object, exegesis will call `context.res.pureJson(val)` to set the body of the response.
-If false, exegesis will call `context.res.json(val)`.
+If false, Exegesis will call `context.res.json(val)`.
 See `onResponseValidationError()` for a discussion about the difference between these.